Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 Option 7, Scotland & North to Budapest

-If you live in the North of England or Scotland, one option is to take a train up to London, then travel to Hungary as described above.
-You can buy special connecting train tickets from most UK stations to London International, see advice on buying connecting train tickets to London.
-But DFDS Seaways (www.dfds.com) run an excellent daily cruise ferry from Newcastle to Amsterdam overnight, and P&O Ferries (www.poferries.com) sail overnight from Hull to Rotterdam.
+If you live in the North of England or Scotland, you can of course take a train up to London, then travel to Hungary as shown above, see advice on buying connecting train tickets to London.
+But DFDS Seaways (www.dfds.com) sail overnight from Newcastle to Amsterdam, and P&O Ferries (www.poferries.com) sail overnight from Hull to Rotterdam.
 So why not by-pass London, with lunch in Amsterdam into the bargain?

 Scotland & the North ► Budapest